notsointeresting/HalllDay/PLANNING.md

 **Last Updated:** 2025-12-08

 ---
+## Curent Issues
+- Timer doesn't count every second. skips a few seconds.
+- Needs to be green when a pass is available.
+Yellow is a signal for overdue and it is weird when it is also used for available when 1/x passes are still available even with one in use.

 ## 🚀 Phase 5: The Flutter Transition (Current Focus)
 - Always maintain design consistency with material design materialdesign.md